adnan-armouti/AOD_Net_on_Edge/README.md

-# AOD-NET Implementation on STM32H7A3ZI Device with ARM Cortex M7 for On-Edge Dehazing
+# AOD-NET Implementation on STM32H7A3ZI Device with ARM Cortex M7 for On-Edge Single Image Dehazing

 ## Pre-requisite Hardware and Software